The Diocesan Advisory Council for the Care of Churches

 - Faculty: All other works.

+The full lists of what’s possible can be found here.
 For any faculty works that involve significant change to the building we recommend that you undertake early consultation about the proposals and major projects will also require ongoing conversations with the DAC.
 If you would like members of the DAC to undertake a site visit then please do contact us.
 At site visits members offer informal advice which is then followed up with a report.
 The full DAC committee meets 10 times a year to discuss submitted faculty works, site visits and any correspondence or advice requested from parishes.
 See dates below.

 DAC Timetable of Business